Om-mac/RecruitHub/SUPERUSER_SETUP.md

 # Superuser Setup from Environment Variables

 ## Overview
-This system allows you to create the Django admin superuser using environment variables, but **only during initial setup**.
+This system uses **Django's official environment variables** to create the Django admin superuser.
+Environment variables are used **only during initial setup**.
 After creation, the superuser is stored in the database and Django uses normal database authentication.

 ## Security Approach ✅

-1. **Environment variables used ONCE** - during initial setup
+1. **Environment variables used ONCE** - during initial setup only
 2. **Password stored in database** - as hashed password (secure)
 3. **Login authenticated by Django** - using database, not env vars
 4. **No env var checks on every login** - much more secure